carolinelds/aws-bootcamp-cruddur-2023/journal/week1.md

 git push
 ```

 There was a commit protected by 'HEAD' that referenced two "dirty" files, so I made a new commit removing the sensitive data, and the run BFG to replace text again.
-It changed the following files:
+It changed the following files history:

 ![Sample of BFG run](./assets/01-bfg-run.png)